Peter Blake

 Can J Kidney Health Dis · 2024

-Researchers examined whether tailoring the bicarbonate levels in dialysis fluid to individual patients or using a standard concentration for everyone affected blood bicarbonate levels before treatment.
-The study found no significant difference in blood bicarbonate levels between these two approaches, with most patients maintaining levels within the normal range regardless of the strategy used.
-While very high concentrations in the dialysis fluid slightly increased blood levels, the overall impact on patient blood chemistry was minimal.
+This study examined whether tailoring the bicarbonate levels in dialysis fluid to individual patients or using a standard concentration affected their pre-dialysis blood bicarbonate levels.
+Analyzing data from over 5,000 hemodialysis patients in Ontario, Canada, researchers found no significant difference in blood bicarbonate levels between the individualized and standardized approaches.
+However, using very high standard bicarbonate concentrations in the dialysis fluid did slightly increase patients' blood bicarbonate levels compared to lower standard concentrations.

 Impact of the 2021 CKD-EPI eGFR Equation on Kidney Care Referral Criteria in Ontario, Canada: A Population-based Cross-sectional Study.